C melody saxophone: Production history

 By the late 1920s the popularity of C melody saxophones had faded.
 Sales of all saxophones fell dramatically after the Wall Street crash of 1929, and the C melody was one of several models (including the mezzo-soprano saxophone) which were dropped from production soon after.
-However, it is important to note that production ended for purely financial reasons, and not because of any inherent flaw in the design or poor manufacturing standards.
+Production ended for purely financial reasons, and not because of any inherent flaw in the design or poor manufacturing standards.
 C melody saxophones were as good as the reputation of whichever company manufactured them.
 The basic problem was that the Great Depression which followed immediately after the stock market crash of 1929 caused extremely harsh economic conditions throughout the world, which affected the production of all leisure-related consumer products.
 This unusually profound recession hit saxophone manufacturers hard, forcing them to reduce the range of musical instruments they produced down to the most popular models, simply in order for those companies to survive.
 As a result, production of C melody saxophones ended abruptly.
 By the time the world economy had recovered sufficiently for C melody saxophones to be economically viable again (around 1935) people's leisure time interests had changed and there was no longer a market for them.
 Additionally, the "Big Band" era had started in the early 1930s and anyone who wanted to learn the saxophone was interested primarily in soprano, alto, tenor or baritone because this would, potentially at least, allow them to play in a Big Band, and Big Bands did not feature C melody saxophones in their instrument line-up.
 As a result, there was no consumer demand for C melody instruments, so would-be manufacturers had no incentive to resume production.
 Not surprisingly, instrument manufacturers concentrated instead on making other types which had strong customer demand and were easy to sell e.g. alto and tenor saxophones.